-Please click here to access the statutory guidance from the Department for Education.
-It is imperative that all staff (including volunteers) read this guidance and provide consent that they have done so and we keep a register of staff who have done this.
+It is imperative that all staff (including volunteers) read this guidance and provide signed confirmation that they have done so.
+The school keeps a register of staff who have done this.
 Schools must have regard to the guidance when carrying out their duties to safeguard and promote the welfare of children.
 This document contains information on what schools should do and sets out the legal duties with which schools must comply.

 Mandatory Reporting of FGM